lesther-dumos/temp_repos_group/docs/p01-proposal.md

 * Financial Resources

 ## **Introduction**
 In the alarming growth in the expenses of resources becoming expensive, we have decided to report a project based on the current economic situation.
 The limited resources being a concern after the hit of Covid-19 has created a global surge in prices.
-This was due to the result of political desicions and supply and demand of resources.
+This was due to the result of political decisions and supply and demand of resources.
 Due to the current outcome, we have decide to create a project that reflects in the current trends and cultures in retrospective of the high living standards.
 The information provided in this report comes from U.S. Bureau of Labor Statistics as well as [kraggle](https://www.kaggle.com/datasets/clkmuhammed/creditscoreclassification?resource=download) showcasing the information in the current work force.
 In addition of the information, we are hoping to showcase the changes and current work flow to the general public.

 ## **Problem Domain**